King Lear (1987 film): Music

 The music exemplifies two of Bresson's aphorisms in Notes sur le cinématographe: "No music as accompaniment, support or reinforcement.
 No music at all.
 (Except, of course, the music played by visible instruments)"; and "The noises must become music."

 Although barely recognisable, much of the music is taken from Beethoven's last completed work, the String Quartet No. 16, Op.
 135. Ever since Godard's 1963 short film Le Nouveau Monde, Beethoven's Große Fuge and final quartet had provided a lasting challenge to the moral compromises and the empty banalities of the moment.
+Godard also used Beethoven's Op.
+135 in Two or Three Things I Know About Her (1976) as background music, and diegetically, on-screen, in Prénom Carmen (1983).
 In King Lear, Godard slowed the music down and electronically manipulated it so that the only easily identifiable extract is from the second movement (in 3/4 time, from around bar 120).
 At the very start of the film the music is heard playing at about half speed, but most of the time it is played back even slower as a low background dirge.
-The passage only reaches the proper pitch two or three times, with a swift accelerando at crucial moments of NO THING and then collapses again as swiftly: when Cordelia sinks down on the balcony with Learo (wearing red) uncomfortably close behind her (00:30:40), and when the goblins snatch the empty film can from Edgar's hands beside the river (00:46:50).
+The passage only reaches the proper pitch two or three times, with a swift accelerando at crucial moments of NO THING and then collapses again as swiftly: when Cordelia sinks down on the balcony with Learo (wearing red) uncomfortably close behind her, and when the goblins snatch the empty film can from Edgar's hands beside the river.

-The opening chorus of J. S. Bach's St. Matthew Passion is heard during the reversed stop-motion sequence of "creating" the flowers (01:13:05), and at the death of Professor Pluggy (01:14:20), similarly slowed down.
+The opening chorus of J. S. Bach's St. Matthew Passion is heard during the reversed stop-motion sequence of "creating" the flowers, and at the death of Professor Pluggy, similarly slowed down.

 Judith Wilt prefaced her article on Virginia Woolf's The Waves with this passage from Moments of Being: